Openfly: A comprehensive platform for aerial vision-language navigation: Automatic Data Generation

-Therefore, we split the complete trajectory into multiple sub-trajectories according to the occurrence of non-consistent actions, extracting key actions and images for processing.
-Notably, slight angle adjustments often occur during flight to change the direction subtly, and a slight `Turn' will be merged with subsequent `Forward' actions.
-We submit the action sequence and the last captured image of each sub-trajectory to a VLM to generate a sub-instruction of both the action and the landmark.
+A straightforward method would be to input all images to VLMs to analyze the trajectory and generate instructions.
+However, using all images introduces considerable computational overhead and causes significant difficulties for a VLM to understand.
+Additionally, we find the `Forward' action usually occupies a larger proportion of a flight trajectory, with `Turn Left/Turn Right' or `Ascend/Descend' actions taken when encountering key landmarks.
+Therefore, we split the complete trajectory into multiple sub-trajectories according to action transitions, extracting key actions and images for processing.
+Notably, slight angle adjustments often occur during flight to change direction subtly, which will be ignored in this procedure.
+We submit the action sequence and the last captured three images of each sub-trajectory to a VLM to generate a sub-instruction of both the action and the landmark.
 All sub-instructions of the same trajectory are then processed by an LLM to integrate into a complete instruction.
-The proposed strategy significantly improves the instruction accuracy than directly inputting all trajectory images to a VLM.
+The proposed strategy significantly improves the instruction accuracy compared to directly inputting all trajectory images to a VLM.
 To further verify the data quality, we randomly select 3K samples from the entire dataset according to the data distribution in Sec.~\ref{data_split}.
 After manually inspecting these samples, we find that they reach a high qualification rate of 91\%.
-The problematic data involves some vague descriptions, but it is still considered acceptable by examiners. \textbf{More details of instruction generation and data quality control are provided in Appendix \ref{appen_instruction} and \ref{appen_quality}.}
+The problematic data involves some vague descriptions, but it is still considered acceptable by examiners.
+Besides, all test data have undergone manual inspection, with low-quality ones removed.
+Thanks to GPT's high concurrency, we can quickly generate a large number of instructions, which solves the problem of difficult and time-consuming manual annotation. \textbf{More details of instruction generation and data quality control are provided in Appendix \ref{appen_instruction} and \ref{appen_quality}.}